Computer, eWaste, & Electronics Recycling in Tucson, AZ

 IT Asset Disposition (ITAD) is the process of moving or disposing of computer equipment, with customer safety and privacy given careful consideration.
 IT asset disposition is a huge responsibility for companies and organizations because the equipment is often expensive, difficult to recycle, and without the proper equipment most data cannot successfully be retrieved.

 Companies, like those in Tucson, Arizona, have a responsibility to recycle electronic equipment responsibly when possible.
 Responsible recycling ensures the equipment doesn’t end up in landfills.
-R3eWaste is proud to provide a 100% environmentally friendly service that is free and benefits the environment.
+R3eWaste is proud to provide a 100% environmentally friendly service that is almost always free and benefits the environment.

 A High-Tech Recycling Program